MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-7/what39s-new-for-microsoft-and-ftp-in-iis-7.md

 ![](what39s-new-for-microsoft-and-ftp-in-iis-7/_static/image1.png)

-For more information about configuring FTP user isolation, see the the following walkthrough:
+For more information about configuring FTP user isolation, see the following walkthrough:

 - [Configure FTP User Isolation](https://go.microsoft.com/fwlink/?LinkId=89118)